ev3dev-python-tools/ev3devcmd/README.md

 The reason for using usb tethering is the fixed ip=192.168.0.1.
 Once setup you can allows access the EV3 brick by just connect the usb cable and you can just connect using this ip address.
-For more details about usb tethering mode see [[Connect with EV3]].
+For more details about usb tethering mode see: https://github.com/ev3dev-python-tools/thonny-ev3dev/wiki/Connect-with-EV3

 However you can also use a different ip,user and password  with ev3devcmd package if you have a different